lmorg/murex/docs/GUIDE.syntax.md

     # POSIX (Bourne, Bash, Zsh, etc) shells and also supported in murex:
     out "hello world" | grep "world"

-So while the idiomatic way to write _murex_ code would be using arrow pipes, there isn't any danger in using the traditional pipe character since those two tokens are interchangeable.
+So while the idiomatic way to write Murex code would be using arrow pipes, there isn't any danger in using the traditional pipe character since those two tokens are interchangeable.

 ### Redirection

 Another important difference in piping is the way redirection is handled.
-In _murex_ you define redirection as the first parameter(s).
+In Murex you define redirection as the first parameter(s).
 For example:

     err: <!out> "error message redirected to stdout"
     out: <err> "output redirected to stderr"